 And there’s nothing like real people playing real instruments really, really well.

 Jazz is often more complex than rock, even when you’re comparing it to rock’s progressive variations.
 I don’t see that as an advantage or disadvantage; a lot of the best rock ‘n’ roll, like the blues, is musically and rhythmically simple.
-Rock is as much about energy as it is about music, as The Ramones and Rancid proved time and time again and as The Connection and Sugar Stems have proven recently.
-Rock has surprisingly conservative tendencies: every time someone tries to expand its range, along come The Sex Pistols, Pixies, Oasis and Nirvana to bring it back to rough and raucous.
 Jazz evolved to greater complexity because the musicians at its forefront felt compelled to explore musical possibilities, and pursuing those possibilities meant more to them than commercial acceptance or sticking to time-honored traditions.

 The development of both genres is a fascinating story, but one thing both genres share is that they are in commercial decline.
 Charlie Parker may have advanced the art of jazz by light years but he killed it as a commercial powerhouse.
 Though there was certainly richness, originality and depth before be-bop, postwar jazz demanded a lot from its listeners, and most of the listening public of the era just wanted to dance.
-Rock’s commercial decline is due to many reasons: it has become institutionalized with its own hall of fame and celebrity hoo-hah; the indie movement has no way of thinning out the no-talent wannabes; and excessive genre classification has led both musicians and fans to limit artistic growth by essentially force-fitting musicians into a categories that also define expectations.
+Rock’s commercial decline is due to many reasons: it has become institutionalized with its own hall of fame and celebrity hoo-hah; the indie movement has no way of thinning out the no-talent wannabes; and excessive genre classification has led both musicians and fans to limit artistic growth by essentially force-fitting musicians into genres that create highly limiting expectations.

 The real growth areas in music today are rap, heavily-produced pop, hip-hop and modern country: genres that cause me to start sneezing and breaking out into hives when I hear snatches in passing.
 In Europe, electronic dance music is huge, another genre that has all the satisfaction of a one-night stand secured in a moment of desperation.

-Oh well, I guess I can add my passions for rock and jazz to my list of examples of cultural conformity resistance . . . along with cigarettes, cigars, female dominance, excessive use of the word “fuck” and my almost religious belief in the game of baseball.
+Oh well, I guess I can add my passions for rock and jazz to my list of cultural conformity resistance acts . . . along with cigarettes, female dominance, excessive use of the word “fuck” and an almost religious belief in the game of baseball.